Injectivity of Gabor phase retrieval from lattice measurements: Preliminaries

-Sufficient conditions on a set $\Lambda$ to be a uniqueness set for Paley-Wiener spaces and shift-invariant spaces are given by means of their so-called effective Beurling-Malliavin density and lower Beurling-density, respectively.
-In the following we give a brief summary of the relevant results which will be used to prove new uniqueness results for the Gabor phase retrieval problem.
+Sufficient conditions on a set $\Lambda$ to be a uniqueness set for Paley-Wiener spaces and shift-invariant spaces are given by means of their effective Beurling-Malliavin density and lower Beurling density, respectively.
+In the following we give a brief summary of the results relevant for the upcoming proofs.